Overview of requirements

 To fish commercially on the high seas – areas of ocean not covered by any country's exclusive economic zone – you need a high seas fishing permit.

-MPI monitors, manages and regulates fisheries in New Zealand and on the high seas (under international arrangements).
+We monitor, manage and regulate fisheries in New Zealand and on the high seas (under international arrangements).
 We manage New Zealand fisheries under the Quota Management System – monitoring and controlling fish stocks.

-FishServe administers most commercial fisheries services (on MPI's behalf) including:
+FishServe administers most commercial fisheries services (on our behalf) including:

 - fishing permits